akhilerm/tag-push-action/README.md

             ${{ steps.meta.outputs.tags }}
 ```

-The output tags from the `docker_meta` can be used as destination tags for this github action.
+The output tags from the `meta` step can be used as destination tags for this github action.